 Sometimes, you may send revenue data even if the customer isn't paying you yet.
 For example, let's say this is your setup:

-When a customer starts their trial with their selected plan, you send a
+When an account starts their trial with their selected plan, you set a

 For trials converting to paid plans